AMcBain/reLove/README.md

         Your browser is too old to display this content.
     </iframe>

-The minimum recommended size of the iframe is a width of 500px and a height of 300px.
-Anything below that will be incredibly cramped and likely impossible to use.
+The minimum recommended size of the iframe for the full experience is a width of 500px and a height of 300px.
+As this app does not set its own base font size this recommended height is approximate, based on desktop browser values.
+Below this height the app will assume it is being used for an embedded stream, hiding the segment list and chat log followed by the headers if made smaller still.
+This allows for a rather compact display of the current track, controls, and progress area for a stream.
+However due to the lack of a header at such small heights users will be unable to return to the stream list when starting from an embedded station.

 License